Vaccine: Generations of vaccines

 First generation vaccines are whole-organism vaccines – either live and weakened, or killed forms.
 Live, attenuated vaccines, such as smallpox and polio vaccines, are able to induce killer T-cell (T_{C} or CTL) responses, helper T-cell (T_{H}) responses and antibody immunity.
 However, attenuated forms of a pathogen can convert to a dangerous form and may cause disease in immunocompromised vaccine recipients (such as those with AIDS).
 While killed vaccines do not have this risk, they cannot generate specific killer T-cell responses and may not work at all for some diseases.

 Second generation vaccines were developed to reduce the risks from live vaccines.
 These are subunit vaccines, consisting of specific protein antigens (such as tetanus or diphtheria toxoid) or recombinant protein components (such as the hepatitis B surface antigen).
 They can generate T_{H} and antibody responses, but not killer T cell responses.

 RNA vaccines and DNA vaccines are examples of third generation vaccines.
 In 2016 a DNA vaccine for the Zika virus began testing at the National Institutes of Health.
 Separately, Inovio Pharmaceuticals and GeneOne Life Science began tests of a different DNA vaccine against Zika in Miami.
 Manufacturing the vaccines in volume was unsolved as of 2016.
 Clinical trials for DNA vaccines to prevent HIV are underway. mRNA vaccines such as BNT162b2 were developed in the year 2020 with the help of Operation Warp Speed and massively deployed to combat the COVID-19 pandemic.
 In 2021, Katalin Karikó and Drew Weissman received Columbia University's Horwitz Prize for their pioneering research in mRNA vaccine technology.

 Trends

-Since at least 2013, scientists have been trying to develop synthetic third-generation vaccines by reconstructing the outside structure of a virus; it was hoped that this will help prevent vaccine resistance.
+Since at least 2013, scientists have been trying to develop synthetic third-generation vaccines by reconstructing the outside structure of a virus; it was hoped that this would help prevent vaccine resistance.

 Principles that govern the immune response can now be used in tailor-made vaccines against many noninfectious human diseases, such as cancers and autoimmune disorders.
 For example, the experimental vaccine CYT006-AngQb has been investigated as a possible treatment for high blood pressure.
 Factors that affect the trends of vaccine development include progress in translatory medicine, demographics, regulatory science, political, cultural, and social responses.